lexm/server-framework/README.md

 It can be installed by typing:

-npm install basic-network-framework
+npm install basic-router-framework

 at the command line.
 If the "--production" flag is not set. it will install chai, chai-http, gulp, gulp-eslint, and gulp-mocha as development dependencies.

 Once a new Router() object is created, the .post(), .get(), .put(), and .delete() methods can be called to assign callbacks.
 The format is: